Connecting Through SSH

 Before connecting through SSH, you must whitelist the Hevo IP addresses for your region on the SSH server.

 The following diagram illustrates the steps to connect your Source database through SSH in Hevo.
-These steps are explained in detail further in this document.
+The steps are also described in detail in the sections below.

 Select the SSH Option